The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Experimental Settings

 \subsection{Model Structure and Optimization Procedure}

 For all tests we train the VAE for 250 epochs with a batch size of 64.
 We use the ADAM optimizer with a learning rate of $10^{-4}$ and clip gradients that are greater than 100.
 The encoder of the VAE consists of 5 convolutions layers with a fully connected layer for both $\mu$ and $\sigma$.
 The decoder uses 6 deconvolutional layers and ends with a single convolutional layer.
 We initialize all convolutional weights from the distribution $\mathcal{N}(0,0.2)$.
-On the FMNIST test we use latent dimensions $d_z=10$ and for the CIFAR-10 test we used $d_z=100$.
-Both Likelihood Regret and Likelihood Ratio are intended to be run with the cross entropy loss, thus we employ this as the reconstruction loss function for all networks except the tilted prior, which uses $l_2$ loss.
-We emphasize the importance of the fully connected layer in the encoder.
-This is essential as the KL-Divergence is a function of $\Vert\mu\Vert$ which is difficult to optimize with a fully convolutional model.
-The code for the full model can be found at: \url{https://github.com/gfloto/tilted_prior/model}.
+On the Fashion-MNIST test we use latent dimensions $d_z=10$ and for the CIFAR-10 test we used $d_z=100$.
+Both Likelihood Regret and Likelihood Ratio are intended to be run with categorical cross entropy loss, thus we employ this as the reconstruction loss function for all comparison models except the standard Gaussian VAE in Figure~\ref{cover}, where we use the $l_2$ loss all models.

+We emphasize the importance of the fully connected encoder layers for the tilted prior.
+This is essential as the KLD is a function of $\Vert\mu\Vert$ which is impractical to optimize with a fully convolutional model.